Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Lots of cavities with gabions and glass foam

 This garden also has many cavities, even at the micro level.
-The wooden frame made of Amsterdams Grachtenhout forms the basis.
+The Amsterdam Canal wood forms a robust (transportation) frame.

 Plateautuin met toren